WalletScrutiny/WalletScrutinyCom/_android/com.ezdefi.md

 > By eliminating encryption phrase, new users can simply make purchases with just a wallet password or biometric.

 sound very custodial.
-Althogh this is
+Although this is

 > A new Ez Mode [...] to make cryptocurrencies accessible to new users.